However, there is one big thing plant-based eaters do need to be vigilant about: iron. Specifically, getting enough of it in their day-to-day diet.

 “Iron is necessary for many cellular functions, but most notably, iron is key for helping myoglobin and hemoglobin deliver oxygen to body tissues,” says Katherine Pett, M.S., R.D., nutritionist for Conagra Brands and blogger at Nutrition Wonk.
 (Your cells and tissues need oxygen to convert food into useable energy, so it’s safe to say that iron is essential to every part of the body.)
 “While our bodies efficiently recycle most of our iron stores, some is naturally lost every day from sloughing of skin and the lining of our intestines, sweating, and menstruation,” says Pett.

-If you don’t have enough iron in your body, that can cause iron deficiency anemia, says Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in the New York City area.
+If you don’t have enough iron in your body, that can cause iron deficiency anemia, says Amy Gorin, MS, RDN, a plant-based registered dietitian and owner of Plant-Based Eats in Stamford, CT.
 “Symptoms of anemia include fatigue, pale skin, irritability, low appetite, and feelings of lightheadedness.”
 Long term, it can lead to increased risk of heart problems and complications in pregnancy.
 And it’s more common in women than in men.

 Here’s the thing: Iron is traditionally found in animal products, like meat and seafood, making it potentially tricky for vegetarians and vegans to get enough of it.
 A small 2017 study comparing 30 vegetarian women with 30 non-vegetarian women found that 60 percent of the plant-based dieters were mildly anemic, compared to the 46 percent of non-vegetarian women who were normal or mildly anemic.

 However, it’s totally possible for plant-based people to get enough iron if they do it right.
-Here’s everything you need to know about iron for vegetarians, according to our experts.
+Here’s everything you need to know about vegan iron sources, according to our experts.

-There are actually two types of iron, and the vegetarian kind is harder to digest
+There are actually two types of iron, and vegan iron sources are harder to digest

 To understand vegetarian iron, you need to know about heme and non-heme iron.
 “Heme iron comes from animal products such as meat and seafood,” explains Gorin.
 It’s found in the blood proteins and hemoglobin of these animals—the same places you find it in humans.
 “Non-heme iron comes from plant-based foods, such as beans, fortified cereal, nuts, and vegetables,” she says.